MESH-Research/Pilcrow/README.md

 ### Tips / Troubleshooting

-* Lando generates it's own CA cert which [you can add to your OS certificate store](https://docs.lando.dev/config/security.html#trusting-the-ca) (optional, but super nice).
+* Lando generates its own CA cert which [you can add to your OS certificate store](https://docs.lando.dev/config/security.html#trusting-the-ca) (optional, but super nice).
 * Node and composer packages are updated on *rebuild* only.
-To update dependencies without rebuilding use `lando composer install` and/or `lando yarn install`.
+To update dependencies without rebuilding, use `lando composer install` and/or `lando yarn install`.
 You may have to run `lando restart` if node dependencies have changed.
 * Database migrations are *not* automatically applied, so you'll need to run `lando artisan migrate` to apply them as needed.